 - As a student – this is someone who is going there and doing that right now, and they haven’t even saved up for the T-shirt yet – so they’re living the change in real time, and are probably blogging about the mistakes they’re making along the way.
 This can often be the person who inspires you most – they’re only a gnat’s breath ahead of you, so what they’re sharing feels more do-able.

 Teach from Where You Are

-The mistake we sometimes make is in thinking that we have to be “the guru” before we can teach others how to do things differently.
+The mistake we sometimes make is in thinking that we have to be “the guru” before we can show up and teach others how to do things differently.
 But that’s just not true.
 Time and time again, I hear gurus, teachers and students alike say “you might think everyone knows how to do what you’re doing – but they don’t!”
 And even if you only know a couple of things they don’t, it’s still valid – you can still HELP someone to move forward in their own business or life.
 In fact, to withold that help is tantamount to being selfish.

 For years, I made this mistake myself.
 I believed that, before I could help others, I needed to have been there, done that and at least got one T-shirt that had “I’m a huge success” emblazoned all over the front of it.
 The mistake I made is that people can learn just as much from your screw-ups as they can from your successes.
 And let’s face it: most of us have an abundance of screw-ups we can share!!

 The fact is, the best way you can help others is by being yourself.
 It might sound simple.
 It might even sound obvious – but it’s sometimes the hardest thing to do.
 It means you have to be willing to be vulnerable.
 You have to be honest about not being perfect, even though everyone knows you’re not anyway, because nobody is perfect.